Zenchiyu/advanced-formal-tools/logbooks/README.md

 * Look at multiple modules & reward structures.
 * Is it possible to have a reward property giving some value inside a P property ?
 * Continue to extend the Futures Market Investor case study

+## Week 7: 17.04.2023 - 23.04.2023

+### Resources consulted or work done:

+* (T) Investigated synchronous behaviour when attempting to simplify code.
+    - The following [month] transition seemed to be useless as it just lead to the [delivery] transition.
+I attempted to combine the cash-in with the transition to the final state with the following change:
+    ```
+    [month] (i=1) & (b=0) & (m=1) & (time >= tmax) & (is_done=0) -> (m'=0);
+    // If last month and but invested, still want to cash in the shares.

+    [delivery] (m=0) & (time >= tmax) & (is_done=0) -> (is_done'=1);
+    ```
+    to:
+    ```
+    [delivery] (i=1) & (b=0) & (m=1) & (time >= tmax) & (is_done=0) -> (is_done'=1);
+    ```
+    - This prevented the value of the share being updated at that last month before being cashed in, which is not what we wanted.
+This update, which is through the transition state [month], was not processed.
+This is because the "month" module still has [month] transitions that do not hold.
+    - While not explicitly said in PRISM documentation, by investigating the model behaviour, synchronous transitions only occur when all modules have a valid action for that synchronous transition.
+Modules that do not contain any action for that synchronous transition do not cause any issues.
+    - In short, for a synchronous transition, we have a boolean AND among all modules, and an OR within each individual module.
+* (T) Prepared slides for third presentation.
+* (T&S) Started writing report.
+* (S) Made a transition model representing our extension to the Investor Case Study, now easier to do with our current understading of synchronous transitions and actions.

+### Current objective(s):
+* Continue to extend the Futures Market Investor case study
+* Continue writing report.
+* Look at properties to get a feel of how much work the analysis and report will take.
+* Consider implementing the remaining extensions based on PRISM-games, according to the above.
+* Look at multiple modules & reward structures.
+* Is it possible to have a reward property giving some value inside a P property ?